roman-zubarevich/another/README.md

 ### Phase C (action)

-Exchange the picked card with a card in player's hand:
+Replace a card in player's hand by the picked card:
 ```mermaid
 sequenceDiagram
     participant S as Server